Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Roddie Mackenzie - Transocean Ltd.

-I would also-- Blake, I'll also add a little color there.
+I would also – Blake, I'll also add a little color there.
 The other part of this was it's a multi-jurisdiction possibility on that contract.
 So it's very interesting for us because we've not only did Gulf of Mexico but Trinidad & Tobago as well.
 It's probably the first location for it.
 But most interestingly it could lead into a segue into Mexico for us, which should be a very good way for us to enter that market.

 K. Blake Hancock - Scotia Howard Weil